Herbert Bainbridge

 Herbert William Bainbridge (29 October 1862 – 3 March 1940) was an English first-class cricketer and footballer.
 Bainbridge played cricket principally for Eton, Marylebone Cricket Club (MCC), Surrey, Cambridge University and Warwickshire.
 He was born at Guwahati, Assam, India and died at Leamington Spa, Warwickshire, England.

 Cricket career

 Bainbridge played four seasons at Eton College, being made captain in 1882.
 While studying at Trinity College, Cambridge, he played for Cambridge University and was awarded his Blue in 1884 and appointed captain in 1885.
-The right-handed batsman played for Warwickshire between 1894 and 1902 and was appointed captain in his first season, after making appearances for Surrey from 1883 to 1885.
-His highest score of 162 was made against Hampshire with a career average of 25.76, his slow-bowling claimed 31 wickets at an average of 31.87.
+The right-handed batsman, occasionally made appearances for Surrey from 1883 to 1885, then playing for Warwickshire between 1888 and 1902 and was appointed captain in his first season.
+After 1902 Bainbridge became honorary secretary, an office he retained when appointed chairman.
+His highest score of 162 was made against Hampshire at Southampton in 1897, with a career average of 25.76, his slow-bowling claimed 31 wickets at an average of 31.87.